awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 ## Construct the body

-The encrypted message outputted by this operation MUST have a message body equal to the message body calculated in this step.
+The encrypted message output by this operation MUST have a message body equal to the message body calculated in this step.

 If [Plaintext Length Bound](#plaintext-length-bound) was specified on input